Current openings

 Qualifications & Experience

-Diploma or higher in marketing, communications, events management, social sciences, or a related field
+Diploma or degree in social sciences, community development, pastoral care, public health or a related field

-At least 2 years of experience in marketing or events management
+At least 3 years of experience working in the community with seniors or caregivers

 -